catarinab/MasterThesis/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the program, you will need to give it some arguments.
+After compiling the program, to run it you will need to give it some arguments.

-* k: the number of krylov iterations
+* k: the number of Krylov iterations
 * n: the 2norm value of the vector you want to use to compare accuracy
-* m: the matrixPath of a the desired input matrix.
+* m: the matrix path of the desired input matrix.
 The matrix has to be in the matrix market format.

 This project is suitable to run in SLURM Workload Managers.
-However, if you want to run this project locally, you can follow the following steps:
+However, if you want to run this project locally, you can do so by following the following steps:

 To set the number of threads, you can use the OMP_NUM_THREADS variable.
 For example, to have 4 threads, you will need to run this command before running the project:
 ```sh
 export OMP_NUM_THREADS=4
 ```
-As for the number of mpi computational nodes, you can set it when running the project with the -np option when using mpirun to run the project.
+As for the number of mpi computational nodes, you can just set it up when running the project with the -np option when using mpirun to run the project.
 For example:
 ```sh
   mpirun -np 5 (...)
 ```